GEO2136 : Global Environmental Change

 |Semester 2 Credit Value:||10|

-• To develop an understanding of global climate and environmental change during the Quaternary.
+• To develop an understanding of global environmental change during the Quaternary.

 • To develop an awareness of geological time and the evolution of the Earth's natural systems.